Mallikarjunan-29/blue-team-lab/docs/iam-event-s3-01-proof.md

 ![View Detailed Report](../reports/s3-simulation01-finding-26-06-2025-01.json)

-🧩 Why This Matters
+## Why This Matters

-Helps detect stealthy IAM activities that bypass real-time console visibility Shows the importance of S3 log monitoring in addition to Event History Forms the baseline for alerting in Splunk/Wazuh-based detections
+1.Helps detect stealthy IAM activities that bypass real-time console visibility

+2.Shows the importance of S3 log monitoring in addition to Event History

+3.Forms the baseline for alerting in Splunk/Wazuh-based detections